-Although there is no standard for width of a fire break, effective fire breaks have been recorded at 65m to 90m (Skinner).
-The 30m wide fire break adjacent to the town of Waterton in Waterton National Park was used as an effective tool that played a critical role in sparing the townsite from destruction.
-The Haines Junction fire break ranges from approximately 8m to 20m wide.
+Although there is no standard for width of a fire break, effective fire breaks have been recorded at 65 metres to 90 metres (Skinner).
+The 30 metre-wide fire break adjacent to the town of Waterton in Waterton National Park was used as an effective tool that played a critical role in sparing the townsite from destruction during the 2017 Kenow fire.
+The Haines Junction fire break ranges from approximately 8 metres to 20 metres wide.
 The ability of a fire break to provide access for fuel suppression efforts is also dependent on the safety of a fire break.
 For example, if a fire break is narrow or unmaintained, they are less likely to be entered than wider and well-maintained ones (Skinner).
-The utility of many past fire breaks has been significantly reduced because of a lack of maintenance as woody vegetation encroaches over time and fuel loads increase.
+The utility of many past fire breaks has been significantly reduced because of a lack of maintenance, as woody vegetation encroaches over time and fuel loads increase.

-A map of the fire break around Haines Junction is shown in Figure x.
+A map of the fire break around Haines Junction Is shown in Figure 19.
 A significant fire break was constructed around the Nygren subdivision to address the elevated fire risk in that area.